njustinbunos/Notes-App-API/README.md

 - User accounts with note ownership
 - Set colors for note headers, bodies, and text
 - Position notes with X/Y coordinates (0-5000 range)
-- Comprehensive validation for all fields
+- data validation for all fields with SQLmodel and Pydantic
 - Ready for frontend integration, only local host though

 ## API Endpoints